pauljacobson/go-xml-validator/README.md

 A comprehensive XML validation tool that checks for well-formedness and common issues often found in XML files, particularly WordPress export files.

+**I created this using Cursor AI and Claude.
+This is very much an experiment for me.**

 ## Features

 - Basic XML well-formedness validation